jsquyres/ompi/docs/faq/index.rst

 ..
-Open MPI FAQ, version 5.0.x.
+Open MPI FAQ

-   .
-   See the top-level index.rst for how to build this documentation.
+   This page will likely eventually go away (i.e., the "FAQ" section will likely disappear -- its contents will likely just be folded in elsewhere in the document).

 Frequently Asked Questions (FAQ)
 ================================